Rolf Harris: 1950s

-Harris moved to England in 1952 and became an art student at City and Guilds of London Art School in South London, at the age of 22.
+Harris moved to England in 1952 and became an art student at City and Guilds of London Art School in South London, aged 22.
 In 1953 he found work in television, at the BBC, performing a regular ten-minute cartoon drawing section in a one-hour children's show called Jigsaw, with a puppet called "Fuzz", made and operated on the show by magician Robert Harbin.
-He went on to illustrate Harbin's Paper Magic programme in 1956.
-In 1954, Harris was a regular on a BBC Television programme Whirligig, which featured a character called "Willoughby", who sprang to life on a drawing board, but was erased at the end of each episode.
+He went on to illustrate Paper Magic, Harbin's first book on origami, in 1956.
+In 1954, Harris was a regular on BBC Television programme Whirligig, which featured a character called "Willoughby", who sprang to life on a drawing board, but was erased at the end of each episode.

 By this stage, Harris had drifted away from art school as a slightly disillusioned student.
 He then met his longtime hero, Australian impressionist painter Hayward Veal (1913–1968), who became his mentor, teaching him the rudiments of impressionism and showing him how it could help with his portrait painting.
 At the time that he was working with Veal, Harris was also entertaining with his piano accordion every Thursday night at a club called the Down Under, frequented by Australians and New Zealanders.
 At the Down Under venue Harris honed his entertainment skills over several years, eventually writing what later became his theme song, "Tie Me Kangaroo Down, Sport".

 Although Harris chiefly appeared on the BBC, he was also on the British ITV network, and when commercial television started in 1955, he was the only entertainer to work with both the BBC and ITV.
 He performed on the BBC with his own creation, Willoughby, a specially made board on which he drew Willoughby (voiced and operated by Peter Hawkins).
 The character would then come to life to engage in a comedic dialogue with Harris as he drew cartoons of Willoughby's antics.
 On Associated Rediffusion's Small Time, Harris invented a character called Oliver Polip the Octopus, which he drew on the back of his hand and animated.
 Harris then illustrated the character's adventures with cartoons on huge sheets of card.

-On 1 March 1958, in London, Harris married Alwen Hughes, a Welsh sculptor and jeweller, while they were both art students.
-At their wedding, they had a dog as bridesmaid.

 Harris returned to Perth in Australia when television was introduced there in 1959 after he was headhunted.
 He subsequently produced and starred in five episodes of a half-hour weekly children's show, as well as his own weekly evening variety show.
 From 1959, he worked on TVW-7's first locally produced show, Spotlight, and during this time he recorded "Tie Me Kangaroo Down, Sport" on a single microphone placed above him in the television studio.